 - Student success tools - some tools, such as the Progress Bar and Trending Now, use student activity logs in order to present analytic information to instructors in order to guide student success in courses

-- Server Performance Logs - used by the GauchoSpace team to monitor system and software performance and reliability.
+- Splunk Server Logs - used by the GauchoSpace team to monitor system and software performance and reliability.

-- PiWik access data - The GauchoSpace team uses this data to track trends in usage of the system and types of devices and browsers used.
-This data helps us determine overall system use and the best ways to allocate resources.
+- Google Analytics - The GauchoSpace team uses Google Analytics to track trends in usage of the system, locations, and types of devices and browsers used.
+This data helps us determine overall system use and performance metrics.

 Requests for GauchoSpace application enhancements or new features are submitted by faculty and students via the GauchoSpace help ticketing system.
 The evaluation process is overseen by the Director of Instructional Technologies and the Instructional Applications Operational Expert, with guidance from the LMS Developers, the LMS Support Technician, and our graduate student Instructional Design Assistants.
 The following criteria are weighed when evaluating and prioritizing requests:

 - technical difficulty of implementation

 After evaluating a request, we will take action on it by either recording it internally as an option for potential UCSB customization and development, or else submitting a request with the Moodle community for potential implementation in the core LMS software.
 Moodle requests and bug trackers include features that encourage development, including voting, commenting and tracking.
 Requesters will be updated of any relevant development changes via our help ticketing system.

 In some cases, instructors may wish to integrate third-party tools into their GauchoSpace course sites, such as homework applications provided by a textbook publisher.
 We are often able to accommodate such requests, upon review.
 For these requests, please submit a help ticket or send an email to firstname.lastname@example.org.